Policies and Guidelines

 Girls finishing sport practices or rowing after school must change back into their full school uniform before going home.

 In the Junior School, floppy green sunhats are to be worn at all times in the playground.
 These hats are only for playground use and are not to be worn in public.
 Reception to Year 2 students wear the green sunhat for PE lessons.
 The red cap/sun visor is required for Saturday morning sport.

 A panama hat is a compulsory item of uniform for Reception to Year 6 students.
 Panamas belonging to students in Years 3 to 6 are left at the College during term time.
 Students in Reception to Year 6 must wear the panama on excursions and on other occasions when requested by staff.
 They are not required for every function.

-> Students in Years 7 to 12 are encouraged to wear a hat of their choice whilst in the College grounds at recess and lunchtime.
-This non-regulation headwear is not in any way considered a part of uniform and may only be worn while in the College grounds.
+Students in Years 7 to 12 are encouraged to wear any PLC Sydney sun hat whilst in the College grounds at recess and lunchtime.

-> All PDHPE students, while participating in any outdoor practical classes, are required to wear a hat, cap or visor for sun protection.
+All PDHPE students, while participating in any outdoor practical classes, are required to wear a hat, cap or visor for sun protection.
 Visors are available for purchase from the Uniform Shop.
 All Hamilton students playing Saturday sport are required to wear a PLC Sydney hat, cap or visor.

 - The student’s name in full is to be marked on all clothing, with woven name tags or permanent ink.
 No responsibility is taken by the College for lost articles which do not bear the owner’s name.